StephenB92/nommy/README.md

 - As a site user, I want to view a paginated list of recipes, so I can decide on which one to view.
 - As a site user, I want to be able to click on a recipe to view the ingredients, cook time and method of cooking.
 - As a site user, I want to be able to view the number of likes on each recipe so that I can see which is the most popular.
-- As a site user, I want to be able to view and share receipes with my friends.

 #### Epic - User Profile
 - As a site user, I want to be able to create my own account so I can create my own recipes, save existing recipes as favourites and comment/like other users recipes.
 - As a registered site user, I want to be able to log in and log out of my account safely and securely.
-- As a site user, I want to be able to view my statistics such as how many recipes I've added, how many I have in my favourites and how many recipes I've commented on.

 #### Epic - Recipe Interaction
-- As a registered user, I want to be able to add recipes to my favourites list so I can find them easily in future.
+- As a registered user, I want to be able to add recipes to my likes list so I can find them easily in future.
 - As a registered user, I want to be able to create my own recipes to add to the app.
 - As a registered user, I want to be able to edit recipes I have created, for example to add tips, or make other changes.
 - As a registered user, I want to be able to view my favourite recipes in one location.